consiliera/gitlabtest/README.md

 If you can read this (on GitHub) the **mirroring** works fine.

 ## Override?
+YES.
+Of course, everything one would now update on the GitHUB side will be **overridden** with the next update from GitLab.

 ## Introduction
 This is only an example of a readme file which is useful